dmcwo/dmcwo/_publications/2017-05-04-rsr-digital-research-notebook.md

     Julia A Glassman, & Douglas M Worsham.
 (2017).
 Digital Research Notebook: A Simple Tool for Reflective Learning.
 Reference Services Review. https://doi.org/10.1108/RSR-10-2016-0063
 ---

+This article was selected as one of the [Top Twenty Articles of 2017](http://www.ala.org/rt/sites/ala.org.rt/files/content/archive/2018jun.pdf) by the American Library Association - Library Instruction Roundtable.